RS-CSU/MemoryAdaptNet-master/README.md

-# MemoryAdaptNet:Unsupervised Domain Adaptation Semantic Segmentation of High Resolution Remote Sensing Imagery with Invariant Domain-level Context memory
+# MemoryAdaptNet-master:Unsupervised Domain Adaptation Semantic Segmentation of High Resolution Remote Sensing Imagery with Invariant Domain-level Context memory

 Pytorch implementation of our method for cross-domain semantic segmentation of the high-resolution remote sensing imagery.